RobinBlomberg/kysely-codegen/README.md

 >
 > If you are using _PlanetScale_, make sure your URL contains this SSL query string parameter: `ssl={"rejectUnauthorized":true}`

-Then add and run the following package.json script:
+Then run the following command, or add it to the scripts section in your package.json file:

 ```sh
 kysely-codegen